c7d5a6/mordheim-assault/docs/rules.md

 blows can be
 struck.

-## Blackpowder Weapons

-- Cost of blackpowder weapons reduced by 20%

-### Blackpowder Weapon Misfires

-Each time you roll a 1 when rolling to hit with a blackpowder weapon (handgun, pistol, blunderbuss, warplock pistol, etc), roll a D6 and consult the chart below.

-- **1 BOOM!** The weapon explodes with a deafening roar!
-The shooter suffers an S4 hit
-(this does not cause critical hits) and the weapon is destroyed.
-- **2 Jammed.** The weapon is jammed and useless for the remainder of the battle.
-You may use it as normal in the next battle.
-- **3 Phut.** The weapon fails to fire and you must remove the shot.
-This means that the shooter must wait one extra turn before he can fire this weapon again.
-- **4–5 Click.** The weapon fails to fire, but there is no additional effect.
-- **6 KA-BOOM!** The weapon roars and spits a cloud of black smoke and flame!
-The shot hits the intended target and counts as having
-+1 Strength.

 ## Home Rules

 - When choosing spells for the first time, "Wizards" may roll two dice and pick one of the two spells.